 NEI-WORKS lopic S Describe what you do now Describe what you would like to do

 Example: Eating family meals together We eat breaktast together on weeke nds and dinner twice a week We could eat lunch together on weekends too

-Sweetened beverages availa ble (e.g. soda, fruit drinks , Kool - Aid®)
+Sweetened beveragesavalla ble (e.g. soda, fruit drinks , Kool - Aid®)

 Salty/high fat snack foods available

 Sweets available

 Fruit and vegetable

 availability at snack

 Eating family meals together

-IV/Screen time (e.g. IV, DVD, vi deo games, internet)
+TV/Screen time (e.g. TV, DVD, vi deo games, internet)

 Your child's physical

-ACTIVITY LEVEL
+activity level

-Active play equipment avail able for indoor and outdoor use
+Your physical activity level Active play equipmentavail able for indoor and outdoor use

 Being active together as a family

-Where would you like to start?\\\\\
+Where would you like to start?